GedMarc/JWebMPDevKit/GuicedEE/Services/java.annotations/README.md

 semantic concepts that enable a declarative style of programming that applies across a variety of Java technologies.

+This package contains findbugs jsr305 so that packages are not shared across libraries

 This standalone release of Jakarta Annotations uses a [Java Platform Module System](http://openjdk.java.net/projects/jigsaw/spec/) "automatic" module name of `java.annotation`, to match the module name